weslleyaraujo/react-flux-puzzle/README.md

 > You can play it and check it out here: [weslleyaraujo.github.io/react-flux-puzzle](http://weslleyaraujo.github.io/react-flux-puzzle)

+## Journey

+There is a [post](https://medium.com/@_weslleyaraujo/my-thoughts-on-my-first-flux-application-a1fd1cccd724) where I have written all the issues I have faced and the paths I have followed while developing this app.

 ## The reason

 I started this project with the intuit to apply some technologies that I have been studying in the last few months..